hashed-ly/labas-landing/README.md

 - ✅ Use logical properties: `start`/`end` instead of `left`/`right`
 - ✅ Test both RTL and LTR layouts thoroughly
 - ✅ Use `dir="ltr"` for phone numbers and emails
-- ⚠️ Icons and images may need mirroring in RTL mode
+- ✅ Icons and chevrons are RTL-aware

 ### Vue I18n Special Characters